 One of the more unique buildings in Vienna bears the name Österreichische Postsparkasse, which translates directly to the Austrian Postal Savings Bank.

 This turns out to be a remarkably accurate description of the building’s original occupants.
-Though back at the time of construction, this was the imperial and royal version of the institution.
+Though back at the time of construction, the institution was the “imperial and royal” version.

 The Postsparkasse’s fame stems from the its role as a standout example of architecture from the era of Viennese Modernism, as a toned-down child of Viennese Jugendstil, and as a product of the great architect, Otto Wagner.